What is the GDPR?

 - EU faculty are recruited at an academic conference held in Orlando, Florida.
 In contrast, GDPR would apply if these faculty members were recruited at a conference in Barcelona, Spain.

-How does the University of Michigan plan to comply with GDPR?
+How does the University of Michigan comply with GDPR?

-We are in the process of identifying and assessing data flows that may be impacted by GDPR and developing a risk-based GDPR compliance strategy in support of GDPR requirements.
-We will begin implementing prioritized GDPR requirements, develop recommendations for a sustainable GDPR compliance program, and make GDPR compliance resources available to the University community as they become available.
+We have identified and assessed data flows that may be impacted by GDPR and developed a risk-based GDPR compliance strategy in support of GDPR requirements.
+We have implemented prioritized GDPR requirements, established a sustainable GDPR compliance program, and made GDPR compliance resources available to the University community.

 What do I need to do if I receive a pop-up or other notification from a software application or a service provider regarding GDPR compliance?

 Pursuant to Delegation of Authority to Bind the University to External Agreements on (SPG 601.24), most University of Michigan employees are not authorized to accept agreements or certify compliance on behalf of the university.
 Please refer third party notifications related to GDPR compliance to firstname.lastname@example.org.